CURRENT TEACHING (University of St Andrews, 2016-2018)

 Film History and Historiography (lecturer -- co-taught)

 Key Concepts in Film Studies (lecturer & tutor -- co-taught)

 Film Culture, Theory and Entertainment (tutor)

 M.Litt module: Theory and Practice of Research in Film Studies (convenor & lecturer [co-taught])

 I'm currently working with students in the Department of Film Studies to create a dossier on 'Race, Gender, and Genre in 21st Century Cinema' for issue 8.3 (2017) of Film Matters, a peer-reviewed journal for undergraduate film studies research.

-I’m also the Sub-Honours Advisor, the Careers officer, and I oversee the student-led REEL FILM SERIES, which includes the organisation of Programming Workshops with industry professionals.
+I’ve also been the Examinations Officer, the Sub-Honours Advisor, the Careers officer, and I oversee the student-led REEL FILM SERIES, which includes the organisation of Programming Workshops with industry professionals.